evaThesis/evaThesis/README.md

 ### Introduction

 Hi, My name is Rifqi Muttaqin.
-I'm a mobile developer, primarily in Flutter Framework, now working in a small company focused on IT consultants.
+I'm a mobile developer, primarily in Flutter Framework and now working in a small company focused on IT consultants.
 Still interested and learning about native Android, and sometimes about game development.

 ### Experiences